 “Some good advice from skiers who overnight in their vehicles for early starts was reflective insulation.
 You can cut it to size — in addition to your insulated mattress and sleeping bag, it helps maintain heat.” — The Dyrt camper Shelly S.

-Experienced vanlifers and road trippers all swear by Reflectix.
-It’s a reflective, insulating material that’s sold by the roll and can be cut to fit your windows.
+Experienced vanlifers and road trippers all swear by a windshield sunshade.
+It’s a reflective, insulating material that’s sold to fit your windows.
 It also helps to keep the early morning light from waking you up at the crack of down.